Using Open Source for security and privacy protection¶

 Whenever you use an OSS security or privacy product you rely on protection or functionality.
 Reliability is a core aspect when evaluating OSS security and privacy products.
 Critical evaluation questions for reliability are:

-When using an OSS product you trust it is secure.
+When using a FOSS product you must verify if it is secure.
 Security is of course about trust, but when you use OSS security and privacy tools you must evaluate some crucial security aspects.

-Unfortunately many security products exist that decrease your security.
+As with commercial software, also FOSS security products exist that decrease your security.
+Only the advantage of FOSS is that inspection and fixing can be easier.
 Software that requires insecure configurations for example or many nonstandard network sockets is not a good example of decent security.

 Even if you are only testing a product or evaluating, you must have some criteria in place to prevent downloading malware or worse.